zyinghua/yinghua-website/_pages/about.md

     - /about.html
 ---

 I'm a Bachelor of Computer Science graduate from Monash University.
 My current study interest lies in Deep Learning & Computer Vision, or broadly Artificial Intelligence; I have acquired knowledge of fundamental Machine Learning techniques, Natural Language Processing as well as several Deep Learning insights.
-Looking forward to enjoying relevant hands-on research!

-I'm currently doing Bachelor of Science (Honours) in Computer Science at The University of Sydney with a focus on deep learning.
+I'm currently doing Bachelor of Science (Honours) in Computer Science at The University of Sydney with a research focus on the Computer Vision field with Deep Learning.

 I believe "Technology is about turning something magical into reality"!